-CROI invites community leaders who engage in communication, advocacy, and educational activities focused on the prevention, treatment, and cure research of HIV, hepatitis viruses, SARS-CoV-2, monkeypox, and other viral infections and their related conditions, to apply for a CROI Community Scholarship.
-Community Scholarship applicants must demonstrate an established commitment to sharing scientific knowledge with community members and stakeholders as well as an ability to expand research and science literacy among communities affected by topics presented at CROI.
+CROI invites community leaders who engage in communication, advocacy, and educational activities focused on the prevention, treatment, and cure research of HIV, hepatitis viruses, SARS-CoV-2, mpox, and other viral infections and their related conditions, to apply for a CROI Community Educator Scholarship.
+Community Educator Scholarship applicants must demonstrate an established commitment to sharing scientific knowledge with community members and stakeholders as well as an ability to expand research and science literacy among communities affected by topics presented at CROI.

 CROI is an intensely science-focused meeting.
-Individuals who are awarded the CROI Community Scholarship are leaders who are highly motivated to learn and apply the dynamic and ever-evolving research that comes out of CROI every year.
-To be considered for a Community Scholarship, applicants must demonstrate the competency and skills to translate complicated science to a wide array of community members and stakeholders in different contexts.
+Individuals who are awarded the CROI Community Educator Scholarship are leaders who are highly motivated to learn and apply the dynamic and ever-evolving research that comes out of CROI every year.
+To be considered for a Community Educator Scholarship, applicants must demonstrate the competency and skills to translate complicated science to a wide array of community members and stakeholders in different contexts.

-In an effort to increase and broaden the scope and impact of the CROI Community Scholarship program, community leaders with experience attending scientific conferences, but have not attended CROI in the past, are encouraged to apply.
+In an effort to increase and broaden the scope and impact of the CROI Community Educator Scholarship program, community leaders with experience attending scientific conferences, but who have not attended CROI in the past, are encouraged to apply.

-Scholarship Application Submission Is Closed
+Scholarship Application Submission

 IMPORTANT DATES